 In addition to its history, visitors to Porto will be impressed by the city’s and its inhabitants’ forceful character.

 To know the city better, take a gentle stroll through its streets, admiring typical granite houses and monuments, enjoy a tram ride along the riverbanks, or take a boat ride under the city’s six bridges for a different view.
 These itineraries showcase the impressive contrasts Porto offers.
-The “Baixa (Downtown)” of Porto, with city life rhythms, movement, and intense retailing, bestows a Nordic, mercantile tone onto a city that is both spiritually and intensely baroque.
-In contrast, Serralves Park offers the sheer modernity of the Museum of Contemporary Art and the romantic, soothing surroundings of the leafy park.
+The “Baixa (Downtown)” of Porto, with its city life rhythms, movement, and intense retailing, bestows a Nordic, mercantile tone onto a city that is both spiritually and intensely baroque.
+In contrast, the Serralves Park offers sheer modernity with the Museum of Contemporary Art and the romantic, soothing surroundings of the leafy park.

 Porto - Discover Porto from the Douro River, passing by the 6 bridges on a Rabelo, the typical boat from Porto and the Douro Valley